klikaba/cms9-demo/README.md

     <%= render 'layouts/footer' %>
 </body>

-You can make any kind of layout for your posts and showed them however you want.
+You can make any kind of layout for your posts and show them however you want.
 Once you made a simple layout, you are ready to create as many posts as you want.
 It's that easy.